niu-lab/msisensor2/README.md

 MSIsensor2 vs TSO500
 -------

 To further illustrate the accuracy of tumor only module in MSIsensor2, we deliberately customized a model for the TSO500-panel and tested it with 10 samples.
-The results are shown in the table on the right-hand side.
+The results are shown in the table below.
 It is not difficult to see that the model we customized for the TSO500 is consistent with its own ability to discriminate the microsatellite status of the sample.
 In addition, MSIsensor2 is not critical to sequencing methods or sequencing types, which refers that MSIsensor2 can handle both target gene sequencing data and amplification sequencing data, furthermore, it is applicable for WES, WGS, panel and ctDNA data.

 ![](https://github.com/niu-lab/msisensor2/blob/master/test/table.png)